 Normal withdrawal procedures should be followed wherever possible.
-However, if a student is unable to complete the necessary paperwork by coming into the Registrar's Office or is unable to write a letter of withdrawal, the college shall accept other notification from the student or a family member.
+However, if a student is unable to submit the necessary paperwork to the Registrar's Office or is unable to write a letter of withdrawal, the college shall accept other notification from the student or a family member.
 The Registrar's Office will verify all notifications.